 Health and Human Services Secretary Tom Price resigned from his position Friday after it was revealed he utilized private aircraft at taxpayer expense for as many as 26 government trips in recent months.

 Interested in Donald Trump?Add Donald Trump as an interest to stay up to date on the latest Donald Trump news, video, and analysis from ABC News.

-The former Georgia Republican congressman is a strong critic of the Affordable Care Act and will help the Trump administration with its efforts to repeal and replace the healthcare bill.
+The former Georgia Republican congressman was a strong critic of the Affordable Care Act and assisted the Trump administration in its currently unsuccessful efforts to repeal and replace the health care bill.